 A bit of background on the name she was given: Henri Wijnmalen was one of the first Dutchmen to gain a pilot’s licence in France.
 With his own Reims-built Farman he set a world altitude record of 2800 meters on 1st October 1910, he was then 21 years old.
 Later he flew the same aircraft to win a price of 50.000 guilders for winning a race from Paris to Brussels (to be completed within 36 hours) that was held by the French Automobile Association, completing the journey in 30 hours and 10 minutes.
 He became a well-known aviator in The Netherlands, later becoming director of the ‘Trompenburg’ factory where ‘Spijker’ cars were built, and in later years ‘Spijker’ airplanes.
 In later years Henri Wijnmalen moved away from aviation and became an expert in horse racing.
 He settled in the UK on a manor in Twyfford, Berkshire and passed away in 1964, at the age of 74.

 The ‘Avia Resto’ restaurant remained in existence until late 1979 or early 1980.
 After John Bouvy died the restaurant was closed and the aircraft sold to the Cosford Aerospace Museum.
 Not all three aircraft actually ended up in Cosford though, to pay for shipping G-AGRU to the museum the two other Vikings were sold to a German museum.
 G-AHPB was painted in LTU colours with the registration D-BABY and ended up in the Technorama Museum at Winterthur, Switzerland, after being displayed at Dusseldorf Airport for a few years.
 She was scrapped in Switzerland.
 The second Viking that went to Germany eventually ended up next to a McDonalds restaurant in Schwechat, Austria, painted in Austria Airlines colours.
-She was first displayed on top of the terminal building, but was finally brought down and restored by an Austria Airlines crew before moving over to the fast-food restaurant.
-In 2013 G-AGRW has been removed from its place next to the McDonalds and since then is being restored for display at Bad Vosslau Airport.
+She was first displayed on top of the terminal building at Vienna International Airport (click here for a photo), but was finally brought down and restored by an Austria Airlines crew before moving over to the fast-food restaurant.
+In 2013 G-AGRW was removed from its place next to the McDonalds and since then is being restored for display at Bad Vosslau Airport.
 Click here for a photo of the aircraft from January 2013.